| Enter your email address here: |

 The Mars descent module consisted of a spherical 1.2 m diameter landing capsule, a 2.9 m diameter conical aerodynamic braking shield, a parachute system and retro-rockets.
 The entire descent module had a fueled mass of 1210 kg, the spherical landing capsule accounted for 358 kg of this.
 An automatic control system consisting of gas micro-engines and pressurized nitrogen containers provided attitude control.
 Four "gunpowder" engines were mounted to the outer edge of the cone to control pitch and yaw.
 The main and auxiliary parachutes, the engine to initiate the landing, and the radar altimeter were mounted on the top section of the lander.
 Foam was used to absorb shock within the descent module.
 The landing capsule had four triangular petals which would open after landing, righting the spacecraft and exposing the instrumentation.

-The lander was equipped with two television cameras with a 360° view of the surface as well as a mass spectrometer to study atmospheric composition; temperature, pressure, and wind sensors; and devices to measure mechanical and chemical properties of the surface, including a mechanical scoop to search for organic materials and signs of life.
+The lander was equipped with two television cameras with a 360 degree view of the surface as well as a mass spectrometer to study atmospheric composition; temperature, pressure, and wind sensors; and devices to measure mechanical and chemical properties of the surface, including a mechanical scoop to search for organic materials and signs of life.
 It also contained a pennant with the Soviet coat of arms.
 Four aerials protruded from the top of the sphere to provide communications with the orbiter via an onboard radio system.
 The equipment was powered by batteries which were charged by the orbiter prior to separation.
 Temperature control was maintained through thermal insulation and a system of radiators.
 The landing capsule was sterilized before launch to prevent contamination of the Martian environment.

 The Mars 2 and 3 landers carried a small walking robot called PROP-M. The robot had a mass of 4.5 kg and was tethered to the lander by a cable for direct communication.
 The rover was designed to "walk" on a pair of skis to the limit of the 15 m cable length.
 The rover carried a dynamic penetrometer and a radiation densitometer.
 The main PROP-M frame was a squat box with a small protrusion at the center.
 The frame was supported on two wide flat skis, one extending down from each side, elevating the frame slightly above the surface.
 At the front of the box were obstacle detection bars.
 The rover was planned to be placed on the surface after landing by a manipulator arm, to move in the field of view of the television cameras, and stop to make measurements every 1.5 m during its travels.
 The traces of movement in the Martian soil would also be recorded to determine material properties.

 The Mars 2 and 3 orbiters sent back a large volume of data from December 1971 to March 1972, although transmissions continued through August.
 It was announced Mars 2 and 3 had completed their missions by 22 August 1972, after 362 orbits completed by Mars 2 and 20 orbits by Mars 3.
 The probes sent back a total of 60 pictures.
-The images and data revealed mountains as high as 22 km, atomic hydrogen and oxygen in the upper atmosphere, surface temperatures ranging from -110 °C to +13 °C, surface pressures of 5.5 to 6 mb, water vapor concentrations 5000 times less than in Earth's atmosphere, the base of the ionosphere starting at 80 to 110 km altitude, and grains from dust storms as high as 7 km in the atmosphere.
+The images and data revealed mountains as high as 22 km, atomic hydrogen and oxygen in the upper atmosphere, surface temperatures ranging from -110 C to +13 C, surface pressures of 5.5 to 6 mb, water vapor concentrations 5000 times less than in Earth's atmosphere, the base of the ionosphere starting at 80 to 110 km altitude, and grains from dust storms as high as 7 km in the atmosphere.
 The data enabled creation of surface relief maps, and gave information on the Martian gravity and magnetic fields.

-1972 14:30:00 GMT
+1972 14:38:00 GMT

-USSR launched Molniya 2-02 into orbit from Plesetsk, a communication satellite for long-range telephone and telegraph radio communication, transmission of USSR central television programs to stations in the Orbita network, and international cooperation.
+USSR launched Molniya 2-2 into orbit from Plesetsk, a communication satellite for long-range telephone and telegraph radio communication, transmission of USSR central television programs to stations in the Orbita network, and international cooperation.

-1977 16:30:00 GMT
+1977 16:38:00 GMT

 USSR launched Cosmos 909, an anti-satellite (ASAT) weapon target.

-1978 00:21:00 GMT
+1978 00:28:00 GMT

 USSR launched Cosmos 1009, an anti-satellite (ASAT) interceptor.
 It succeeded in its intercept of Cosmos 970, and was deorbited using an on-board engine.